-How Intuitive Eating Can Help You Enjoy Food Guilt-Free
+The Flexible Eating Strategy That Can Help You Enjoy Food Again

-Imagine if you could just eat what you want, when you want—and actually feel good about it.
+Imagine you had true flexibility with your nutrition: you could just eat what you want, when you want—and actually feel good about it.
 That's the basic premise of intuitive eating.

-"An intuitive eater is someone who trusts and honours their hunger, experiences no guilt in their food choices, and is able to prioritise and seek out pleasure in eating". says Christy Harrison, Anti-Diet Registered Dietician at the forefront of this nutrition movement and the author of Anti-Diet: Reclaim Your Time, Money, Well-Being and Happiness Through Intuitive Eating.
+"An intuitive eater is someone who trusts and honours their hunger, experiences no guilt in their food choices and is able to prioritise and seek out pleasure in eating", says Christy Harrison, an anti-diet registered dietitian at the forefront of this nutrition movement and the author of Anti-Diet: Reclaim Your Time, Money, Well-Being and Happiness Through Intuitive Eating.

-Essentially, intuitive eaters give themselves unconditional permission to eat whatever they want, whenever they want and however much they want.
+Essentially, intuitive eaters give themselves unconditional permission to eat any amount of whatever they want, whenever they want.

-If that sounds like chaos to you, remember this is one of the oldest abilities you have, says Harrison.
+If that sounds chaotic (or unrealistic) to you, remember that this is one of the oldest abilities you have, says Harrison.
 Like squatting with textbook form or breathing deeply from your belly, intuitive eating is something you were born doing, she adds.
 "Look at babies and you'll see they readily nourish themselves with a variety of foods, then push food away when they're satisfied".

 This natural inclination gets derailed by what Harrison calls "diet culture", or the constant messages about what you should or shouldn't eat.

 "Diet culture worships thinness and equates it to health and moral virtue", she says.
 "It raises up weight loss, elevates some foods and demonises others and looks down on people who don't match up to this version of health, specifically larger-bodied people".

 Diet culture goes beyond fad weight-loss programmes and can seep into the language we use to describe healthy eating, says Harrison.
 "Instructions to 'eat clean' or avoid 'processed' foods may sound sensible, but even that language is subtle diet culture".